axolo-co/WDIDY/readme.md

 # WDIDY
-What Did I do Yesterday is a simple script that will help developers answer the question for themself: what did I do yesterday?
+Introducing WDIDY (What Did I Do Yesterday) - a simple and convenient script that helps developers prepare for standups by quickly summarizing their previous day's tasks.
+With WDIDY, developers can easily track their daily progress and have a ready-made answer to the all-important standup question.
+Say goodbye to the stress of remembering everything you did yesterday and hello to a more organized and stress-free team update with WDIDY.

 ![Wdidy screenshot](https://raw.githubusercontent.com/axolo-co/WDIDY/main/images/wdidyscreenshot.jpg)